 Myth: The recovery time is too long — I’ll be bedridden

 The days of a weeklong hospital stay for a hip replacement are gone.
 You may be in the hospital for a day or two.
 Some patients go home the same day and may be able to put weight on their hip or knee just hours after surgery.
-This is a requirement of The Joint Commission certification for hip and knee replacement at Norton Healthcare hospitals.

 The recovery time, including physical therapy, usually takes four to six weeks.
 Some people may need up to six months to recover, but many recover much sooner.
 Keeping a good attitude, staying motivated in your physical therapy and healthy are all things you can do to speed your recovery.